KiotaAcademy/LangChain/README.md

    4. word, Powerpoint

 it should return a list of documents. each page returned is a document.
 A document contains text(`page_content`) and `metadata`

+the neccessity of document letters is to take all this different sources of information in different data type formats and load them into a standardized data format that our models can work with.

+#### DOCUMENT LOADERS

+they can be used to load documents from unstructured and structured data sources like:

+1. unstructured
+   1. youtube
+   2. wikipedia
+   3. twitter
+   4. arXiv
+   5. jupyter
+   6. figma
+   7. github
+   8. word
+   9. notion
+   10. powerpoint
+   11. whatsapp
+   12. slack
+   13. telegram among others
+2. structured data types
+   1. datasets
+   2. openweather
+   3. excel
+   4. Airbyte
+   5. stripe
+   6. APify
+   7. azure among others